domfarolino/browser/mage/README.md

 Using Mage to provide IPC support in an application is pretty simple; there are only a few steps:

- 1. Create your interface in a `.magen` file (covered by the previous section)
+ 1. Create your interface in a `.magen` file (previous section)
- 1. Add the `.magen` file to your project's Bazel `BUILD` file
+ 1. Add the `.magen` file to your `BUILD` file
  1. Implement your interface in C++
  1. Use a `Remote` to send IPCs to your cross-process interface (or any thread)

-Let's assume you have a project structure like:
+Let's assume you have a networking application (`main.cc`) that takes URLs from user input and fetches them, but you want to do the fetching in separate process (`network_process.cc`).
+Specifically, `main.cc` will spin up the network process and tell it what URLs to fetch and when.
+Consider the project structure:

 ```
 my_project/